paritytech/parity-ui/components/README.md

 It's currently not possible to work on components in isolation.
 Work on [Signer](../signer/README.md) or [Home Page](../home/README.md) instead.

+---

-Head to [parity-ui](../README.md) for building Parity with your changes.
+Head to [parity-ui](../README.md) to learn how to build Parity with your changes.